MixinNetwork/mvm.dev/src/codes/registry.md

 When MVM calls the contract, calling the function of mixin, relevant parameters will be parsed via raw

-1. process, uuid verifies whether the deployed process is the same as the called process
+1. process, is a UUID verifies whether the deployed process is the same as the called process
 2. nonce, EVM requires nonce + 1 per call
 3. asset id, the id of the asset in the mixin
 4. amount, the amount of assets that need to be manipulated